Events and risk: you are responsible for them

 The four most important types of insurance for events

-There are four types of insurance relevant to business events.
+There are four types of insurance that are relevant for business events.
 They cover different risks, and you don’t always need all four.
-The combination you need depends on the scale and type of event, as well as your contractual obligations to the venue and the municipality.
+The combination you need depends on the scale and type of event, as well as the contractual obligations with the venue and local government.

-Event liability insurance (also known as AVB or Event Liability) is the most commonly requested type of coverage.
+Event liability insurance (also known as AVB) is the most commonly requested type of coverage.
 It covers damage caused by your organization to third parties: visitors who sustain injuries, property that is damaged, and claims from third parties.
 Many venues require a copy of this policy before handing over the keys.

-Cancellation insurance covers financial losses if your event is canceled due to circumstances beyond your control, such as extreme weather conditions, illness of the keynote speaker, or a fire at the venue.
-Please note the exclusions: pandemics, strikes, and "insufficient registrations" are typically excluded from most policies.
+Cancellation insurance covers financial losses if your event is canceled due to circumstances beyond your control: extreme weather conditions, illness of the keynote speaker, or a fire at the venue.
+Please note the exclusions: pandemics, strikes, and “insufficient registrations” are typically excluded from most policies.

 Equipment coverage protects against damage to or theft of equipment, scenery, and other materials that you rent or bring with you.
 This is particularly relevant for events involving expensive technical production or costly decorations.